mattma1970/yakwith.ai/README.md

                             rules= self.rules,
                             stream=self.stream,)
 ```

-Will replace local model inference with gpt-3.5-turbo.
+If replacing local model inference with gpt-3.5-turbo.
 (You'll need to set the OPENAI_API_KEY environment key in the .env file)

 ### Environment variables

 The following environment variables need to be set in the .env file in the voice_chat folder.

 OPENAI_API_KEY (if using OpenAi models)
 HUGGING_FACE_API_TOKEN  (if using HF models hosted by them)